 Building a marketplace isn’t a fast or cheap endeavor.
 Aside from selecting a B2B marketplace solution, you’ll need to appoint considerable resources for customization, partner engagement, modifying processes, retraining employees, and more.
-Not to mention, as a marketplace operator, you must constantly monitor trends, identify product and experience gaps, and look for ways to improve your revenue model.
-The amount of investment required to create and grow a successful marketplace may be off-putting to all but the most mature and ambitious brands.
+Not to mention, you must constantly monitor trends, identify product and experience gaps, and look for ways to improve your revenue model.
+The amount of investment required to create and grow this type of business successfully may be off-putting to all but the most mature and ambitious brands.

 Gather the right tools

 Marketplace management platforms are not one-size-fits-all or plug-and-play software.
 Start the discussion with your selling partners, digital transformation consultants, implementation companies, and the software vendor.
 A sample B2B marketplace RFP is a great starting point for B2B platform selection because it allows you to identify the requirements and B2B features you need.
 You’ll be better informed about capabilities, customizations, and integrations and have a productive conversation with software vendors.